manishvishwakar6/Microsoft-Internship-FRT-/README.md

 2. Post Page :
 Screenshot_5-6-2024_144157_witty-bay-0f5e0ee00 5 azurestaticapps net

-Warning

-Apologies for the inconvenience.
-The feature you're trying to access is currently unavailable.
-This is due to the fact that the necessary back-end infrastructure to support this feature is still under development.
-Additionally, we have not yet deployed the dynamic aspects of our website.
-We appreciate your understanding and patience as we work to improve our services.

 3. Notes Page :
 Screenshot_5-6-2024_14856_witty-bay-0f5e0ee00 5 azurestaticapps net

-Warning

-Apologies for the inconvenience.
-The feature you're trying to access is currently unavailable.
-This is due to the fact that the necessary back-end infrastructure to support this feature is still under development.
-Additionally, we have not yet deployed the dynamic aspects of our website.
-We appreciate your understanding and patience as we work to improve our services.

 4. ChatBot Page :
 Screenshot_5-6-2024_161338_witty-bay-0f5e0ee00 5 azurestaticapps net